nikpag/splash/README.md

 ## Repo Structure

-This repo hosts the core `pash` development.
+This repo is a frozen version of `splash`.
+For the most up-to-date version, visit https://github.com/binpash/pash.
 The structure is as follows:

-* [compiler](./compiler): Shell-dataflow translations and associated parallelization transformations.
+* [compiler](./compiler): Shell-dataflow translations, associated parallelization transformations, and serverless transformations/primitives.
 * [docs](./docs): Design documents, tutorials, installation instructions, etc.
 * [evaluation](./evaluation): Shell pipelines and example [scripts](./evaluation/other/more-scripts) used for the evaluation.
-* [runtime](./runtime): Runtime component — e.g., `eager`, `split`, and associated combiners.
+* [runtime](./runtime): Runtime components for the shell—e.g., `eager`, `split`—and serverless execution—e.g., `invoke-lambda`,`send-object`.
 * [scripts](./scripts): Scripts related to continuous integration, deployment, and testing.

 ## Community & More